RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

 full specification at [yaml.org](https://yaml.org/spec/1.2.2/).
 ::::

-The entire project configuration is essentially a large mapping (aka `dict`), where some keys have simple scalar values, while others have complex nested structures.
+The entire project configuration is essentially a large mapping (equivalent to a JSON object or a Python dictionary) where some keys have simple scalar values (strings, numbers, booleans), while others have complex nested structures (sequences and mappings).
-By default, this mapping is broken down to multiple YAML files, each containing a thematically related subset of the project configurations:
+By default, this mapping is broken down into multiple YAML files, each containing a thematically related subset of the project configurations:

 :::{admonition} Control Center's Default Directory Structure